Breeding & Genetics

 |My phylogeny of the most likely line of descent for structural coloring|

-The normal grey coloring in cockatiels (and presumably the other cockatoos that are normally grey) might or might not be produced by the same gene that produces the greygreen mutation in some parrot species that are normally green.
-The greygreen mutation (discussed in a subsequent section) is dominant to the normal green coloring in these species.
+The normal grey coloring in cockatiels (and presumably the other cockatoos that are normally grey) might or might not be produced by the same gene that produces the grey mutation in some parrot species that are normally green.
+The grey mutation (discussed in a subsequent section) is dominant to the normal green coloring in these species.
 If it's the same gene, it's reasonable to assume that in grey cockatoos it would have to mutate into the recessive allele that produces structural coloring.
-Something else might be required for the black cockatoos (which apparently have their melanin on the outer layer of the feather instead of the inner layer) and the white cockatoos (which don't have melanin in their feathers).
+Something else might be required for the black cockatoos (who apparently have their melanin on the outer layer of the feather, which would interfere with the structural color) and the white cockatoos (who don't have melanin in their feathers).

 As mentioned in the previous section, complex ancestral coloration traits can be passed along intact for millions of years without being expressed, until the right set of circumstances makes them emerge again.
 The discussion in Hill & McGraw does not specifically mention structural coloring, but the general principle on reversion to ancestral coloring is so broad that there's no reason to think it would not apply to structural coloring.
 So it does seem possible that the cockatoo family might carry a package of genes related to structural coloration, just waiting for the right back mutation(s) to bring it out.